 This serves a number of functions to enhance athletic performance:

 - Superior enzymatic function

-- Decrease necessity of buffering essential minerals such as magnesium and calcium—this is achieved through diet, drinking alkaline water and adding alkaline drops or powder to fluids.
+- Decrease necessity of buffering essential minerals such as magnesium and calcium.
+This is achieved through diet, drinking alkaline water and adding alkaline drops or powder to fluids.
 The creation of acidic medium in body is often due to the consumption of the very foods that are detrimental to optimal athletic performance such as sugar (oxidative stress) and saturated fats (inflammation)

 The Houston Wellness Clinic first starts helping the patient by getting a complete background, finding out the patient's goals, and ordering blood testing if necessary.
-The doctor can then determine exactly what treatment plan and therapies to use for each individual patient to help them reach their goals as well as achieve optimal wellness.Back to Top
+The doctor can then determine exactly what management plan and therapies to use for each individual patient to help them reach their goals as well as achieve optimal wellness.Back to Top